XML guide

 If GLN is used:

-Always verify correct population using our XML examples.
+Always verify correct population using our official XML examples.

 How are pass-through items and special taxes shown on an invoice?